 How does it work?

-Getting started with ArcGIS Analytics for IoT is easy.
-In Analytics for IoT you can create a feed that allows you to ingest real-time streams of data that can be visualized immediately on a web map.
+Getting started with Velocity is easy.
+In Velocity you can create a feed that allows you to ingest real-time streams of data that can be visualized immediately on a web map.
 By choosing among the different feeds types, you can connect to external sources of observational data such as IoT platforms, message brokers, and third-party API’s.
 You can also extract data from your ArcGIS layers, IoT cloud service providers such as Azure IoT and AWS IoT, and messaging systems such as Kafka, MQTT, and RabbitMQ.

 While real-time analytics process streaming data as it’s received, big data analytics allow you to load an existing data from a source and perform batch analysis and processing over space and time on the stored data.
 Big data analytics are typically used for summarizing observations, performing pattern analysis, and incident detection.
 Big data analytics can be configured to run once or can be scheduled to run on a recurring basis.